-A struggling freelancer or a professional stuck in a job that doesn't work for you, whichever of the two categories you fall into, this is the only guide you'll need before you choose to make the plunge to becoming a full blown freelancer.
+A struggling freelancer or a professional stuck in a job that doesn't work for you, whichever of the two categories you fall into, this is the only guide you'll need before you choose to make the plunge to becoming a full-blown freelancer or an independent consultant.
 We list the top things you need to keep in mind for the rite of passage towards the final goal of becoming a successful freelancer.
 Read on...

 Establish an online presence: The first thing to focus on before jumping into the freelancing world is to have a well established online presence to showcase your work and establish credibility.
 You could start with Linkedin professional profiles.
 Getting recommendations could help add credentials.
 Blogs and a website will surely be an addition.